aqlaboratory/openfold-3/docs/source/Inference.md

 ### 3.1 Input Data

 Queries can include any combination of single- or multi-chain proteins, with or without ligands, and may contain multiple such complexes. <br/>
-Input is provided via a `query.json` file — a structured JSON document that defines each query, its constituent chains, chain types (e.g., protein, DNA, ligand) and sequences.
-Optionally, the query can include paths to precomputed MSAs for each chain or chain pair. <br/>
+Input is provided via a `query.json` file — a structured JSON document that defines each query, its constituent chains, chain types (e.g., protein, DNA, ligand) and sequences or molecular graphs.
+Optionally, the query can include paths to precomputed protein or RNA MSAs. <br/>
 See [OpenFold3 input format](input_format.md) for instructions on how to specify your input data.